SEO

 Confusing Schema With Strategy

 Schema is useful.
 Schema is not the strategy.
 If the visible content is weak, structured data will not save it.
-Schema should clarify what is already true on the page — not be used to suggest structure, authority, or specificity the website itself does not demonstrate.
+Schema should clarify what is already true on the page.
+Not be used to suggest structure, authority, or specificity the website itself does not demonstrate.

 Over-Optimizing for Machines and Forgetting Humans